Mohammad413/MovieDatabase/README.md

 # MovieDatabase
 Shows information of any movie title.
+Used TMDB api for info.
+Website built in React.